dbuezas/eq3btsmart/readme.md

 ### Credits

-This is a derivate of https://github.com/rytilahti/python-eq3bt, and it should be PR instead.
+This is heavily based on https://github.com/rytilahti/python-eq3bt and the EQ3Smart component inside Home Assistant's core, and it should ideally be PR instead.
-Unfortunately, I had to change the code too much and had to remove support for the CLI and other backends.
-Also, the update requires a PR to Home Assistant to work.
+Unfortunately, the changes go too deep and I had to remove support for the CLI and other backends.
+The update even requires a PR to Home Assistant core to work.
-So I decided to upload this here so others can make use of their thermostats quickly.
+Therefore, here's a self contained custom component instead.